Chatlada-Nina/serenity-relax-and-spa/README.md

 - The font styles in the Serenity Relax&Spa website were taken from Google Fonts [Italianno and Lexend](https://fonts.google.com/share?selection.family=Italianno|Lexend:wght@100..900)
 - The icons in the website were taken from [Font Awesome](https://fontawesome.com/)
 - Wireframes I have used is [Balsamiq](https://balsamiq.com/)
-- The code to make the booking form and the Footer were taken from the CL[Boardwalk Games]( https://github.com/Chatlada-Nina/boardwalk-games) project
 - The introduction text and all descriptions including reviews text were modified from [ChatGPT](https://chatgpt.com/)
+### Media
 - All images were taken from [Pexels](https://pexels.com/)
+### Code
+- The code to make the booking form and the Footer were taken from the CL[Boardwalk Games](https://github.com/Code-Institute-Solutions/boardwalk-games-v1-sourcecode/tree/main) project and modified to suit the website needs.
+- Template code for carousel, cards, customer reviews and modal(Become a member) using Bootstrap classes taken from [Bootstrap v5.3](https://getbootstrap.com/) and modified to suit the website needs.
-- The testimonial section was taken from [Specific Youtube Tutorial](https://www.youtube.com/watch?v=MQn-xLjZglc)
+- The testimonial section was learned and modified from [Specific Youtube Tutorial](https://www.youtube.com/watch?v=MQn-xLjZglc)